antonvladyka/Kohonen_SOM/README.md

 # toy_som
-Playground to test the applicatipons of self-organizing map (SOM) / Kohonen map
+Playground to test the applications of self-organizing map (SOM) / Kohonen map